kqian23/HR-Analytics-Predicting-Job-Change/Kun_HR_Analytics.md

 More than 3000 people have over 20 years of experience; Only a tiny amount of people have less than 1 year of experience.
-This is consistent with our previous finding that the majority of people are industry professional looking for career switch or career advancement<br/>
+This is consistent with our previous finding that the majority of people are industry professional looking for career switch or career advancement.

 ``` r
 two_plots(company_size)
 ```

 ![](Kun_HR_Analytics_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

 Lots of missing data for company\_size.
 This could be missing with a pattern.
 For example, people might leave it blank if they don’t currently have a job.
 Further investigation into how the data is collected and the missing pattern need to be done before drawing conclusion.
-Other than this unknown category, job switch percentage seems to be relatively even across all company sizes.<br/>
+Other than this unknown category, job switch percentage seems to be relatively even across all company sizes.

 ``` r
 two_plots(company_type)